sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Successful `POST` requests should generate a `202` status code if the request was accepted but has not completed yet.
+### Consider returning a `202` status code for successful `POST` requests when the request is accepted but processing is not yet complete.

 // TODO: add description.